broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

 1. `GvsAssignIds` workflow
    - To optimize the GVS internal queries, each sample must have a unique and consecutive integer ID assigned.
 Running the `GvsAssignIds` will create a unique GVS ID for each sample (`sample_id`) and update the BQ `sample_info` table (creating it if it doesn't exist).
 This workflow takes care of creating the BQ `vet_*`, `ref_ranges_*` and `cost_observability` tables needed for the sample IDs generated.
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
-   - You will want to set the `external_sample_names` input based on the GCS path of a text file that lists all the sample names (external sample ID).
+   - You will want to set the `external_sample_names` input based on the GCS path of a text file that lists all the sample names (external sample IDs).
    - If new controls are being added, they need to be done in a separate run, with the `samples_are_controls` input set to "true" (the referenced Data columns may also be different, e.g. "this.control_samples.control_sample_id" instead of "this.samples.research_id").
 2. `GvsImportGenomes` workflow
    - This will import the re-blocked gVCF files into GVS.
 The workflow will check whether data for that sample has already been loaded into GVS.
 It is designed to be re-run (with the same inputs) if there is a failure during one of the workflow tasks (e.g. BigQuery write API interrupts).